Korachof/Mindustry/ISSUES.md

+# Issues

+## Where to go if you have issues

+For issue requests (bugs, security issues, etc.), go [here](https://github.com/Anuken/Mindustry/issues/new/choose)

-# Why was my issue closed?
+## Why was my issue closed?

 This document goes over some common causes for issue closures.